lm-kbc/dataset2022/README.md

 }
 ```

-Otherwise, it should be a list of objects, each of which is a list of an
+Otherwise, it must be a list of objects, each of which is a list of an
 entity's aliases, such as:

 ```json